-Mid afternoon we strolled into The Gramercy Park Hotel up on the rooftop.
+Mid-afternoon we strolled into The Gramercy Park Hotel up on the rooftop.
 The hotel is known for the renaissance feel with a modern twist.
 The pictures of artists back in the 90s is an eye-popping feature in the lobby was very intriguing.
-Once we got up to the rooftop, it was bold with black and white checkered floors, with a cute and brightly colored juice bar.
-Outside it was quaint with a green and black color palette, and each of the mannequins were standing tall with a camel, black, maroon and a deep mauve pallet.
+Once we got up to the rooftop, it was bold with black and white checkered floors, with alluring and brightly colored juice bar.
+Outside it was quaint with a green and black color palette, and each of the mannequins were standing tall with a camel, black, maroon, and a deep mauve pallet.

 It is amazing that Seventy has been able to stay strong as a family rooted and run business.
 Each of Sergio’s children have an important role in the business.
 Pieces are manufactured and distributed by Ca’ da Mosto, where each child holds a role.
 They are not children anymore, and we were able to meet with Francesca, the creative director.